Martha Parke Custis: Death

 The weather in Virginia was volatile in the summer of 1773, with snow on June 11 and "exceedingly hot" temperatures on June 17.
 According to George Washington, at a family gathering at Mount Vernon on June 19, Patsy "rose from Dinner about four o'clock in better health and spirits than she appeared to have been for some time."
 Family letters written by others who were present have provided additional details.
-Patsy was having a quiet conversation with her brother's fiancée, Eleanor Calvert, after dinner when she went to her room to retrieve a letter from Jacky, who was away at the College of New York.
+Patsy was having a quiet conversation with her brother's fiancée, Eleanor Calvert, after dinner when she went to her room to retrieve a letter from Jacky, who was attending college in New York.
 Eleanor heard a noise coming from Patsy's room to find her in the midst of a seizure – which Washington described as "one of her usual Fits" – after which she was moved into her bed.
 Within two minutes, wrote Washington, Patsy was dead "without uttering a word, a groan, or scarce a sigh".

 Patsy Custis died at around five o'clock on June 19, 1773, at the age of 17.
 In a letter to her brother Jacky, George Washington wrote, "yesterday removed the Sweet Innocent Girl into a more happy and peaceful abode than any she has met with in the afflicted Path she hitherto has trod."
 Washington referred to the family's "distress" and described "This sudden, and unexpected blow" as having reduced Martha "to the lowest ebb of Misery".
-Given the extremely hot weather, Patsy needed to be buried the following day, which was a Sunday.
+Given the extremely hot weather, Patsy needed to be buried the following day.
 A coffin was built overnight by a carpenter from Alexandria; a funeral service was read at Mount Vernon by Reverend Lee Massey, rector of Truro Parish; and Custis was buried "in an old brick vault close to the river".